benmatthewsed/sdch-2023-docs/README.md

 # Participant information for Scottish Crime Data Hackathon 2023

+## Online participation

+- You can find the link to the Teams meeting for the Hackathon here: [Ben add link]

 ## Data Access

 1. Register for an account with the [UK Data Service](https://ukdataservice.ac.uk/)